GaoLabXDU/CeNetOmnibus/README.md

 ### 1. Data Input

 **Data input** provides the interface for users to upload data for the construction of ceRNA network.
+The demo data can be found in [demodata.zip](https://github.com/william0701/ceNet-Omnibus/releases/download/0.1.1/demodata.zip)

 #### 1.1 Expression Profiles